 It has been seen that a large number of publishers do not furnish the Annual Statements.
-Since the Press Registrar is responsible for presenting a complete analysis of the Print Media in the country to the Union Government, it is imperative for the publishers to send their Annual Statements to the RNI office on or before the due date i.e. 31st May every year.
+Since the RNI is responsible for presenting an analysis of the Print Media in the country to the Union Government, it is imperative for the publishers to send their Annual Statements to the RNI office on or before the due date i.e. $31^{st}$ May every year.
 A credible and holistic documentation and analysis of the print media is therefore possible only with the full cooperation of the publishers.
 Annual Statements were received 100 percent online for the first time for 2013-14 and the number was 19,660.
-For 2015-16, 26,104 Annual Statements were received.
+For the year 2016-17, 31,028 Annual Statements were submitted online including 1,472 Annual Statements for the Miscellaneous Publications.